 We have only begun to explore the potential of the fourth dimension in human physiology.
 Imagine a future in which every prescription carries a time stamp, and even an over-the-counter remedy such as Paracetamol (Tylenol), profoundly rhythmic in its liver toxicity, sports a label with timing instructions.
 Next to your blood type, your medical records could include your chronotype, which your work hours also reflect.
 Junk food would carry a warning about late-night consumption.

 Farther in the future, a flight attendant announces the imminent arrival of your suborbital flight, and you instantly reset your bodyclock to the current time of your destination.
 Colonists on Mars lengthen the periods of their clocks to match the 24.5-hour Martian day.
-The creatures of Earth’s rotation embrace their rhythmic nature and, in so doing, transcend it.Make a donation
+The creatures of Earth’s rotation embrace their rhythmic nature and, in so doing, transcend it.Support Aeon: make a one-off donation